 This was the job that religion performed back in the day.
 Personally, I think that this was its main function.
 Religion created social order through the belief that everyone was being watched by an omnipotent being who would get a bit moody if you started buggering about.
 In recent years though, we have seen a decline in religious belief in the western world, and whilst I do not prescribe to any particular field of spiritual enlightenment myself, I think that the overall effect has been detrimental.

-More than this, they see no higher power to appeal to, so they are left in a state of wanting things without any recourse to either getting them, or of appeasing themselves that it has been denied by an intelligence greater than their own.
+More than this, they see no higher power to which to appeal, so they are left in a state of wanting things without any recourse to either getting them, or of appeasing themselves that they have been denied by an intelligence greater than their own.
 The hopeless can no longer pray for fame and fortune, and seeing as most of them will never get it, all they have left is stamping their feet and shouting about how unfair it is.
-When faith in a deity was more common, they could ask for what they wanted, and be satisfied that whatever god they had addressed had moved in a mysterious way and said no when they didn’t get it.
-When a god said no, they listened.
+When faith in a deity was more common, people could ask for what they wanted, and when hey didn’t get it, be satisfied that whatever god they had addressed had moved in a mysterious way and said no. When a god said no, they accepted the decision.
 Without one, they have simply failed.

 To function in the absence of faith requires an understanding of the world which is absent in many people, and this causes us some major problems.
 Without fear of the consequences imposed by an omnipotent being, a great many people will misbehave for no other reason than they feel that they can get away with it.

 So, is there a solution?
-Well, I’m sure people are working on better surveillance as we speak, but I’m not sure that I would be happy to go down that road.
+Well, I’m sure people are working on better surveillance as we speak, but I don’t think I would be happy to go down that road.
 God, when we had him, was an ultimately wise and fair character with no agenda of his own.
 The people who spy on us through cameras are only human.
 In fact, who’s watching them?
 No, we need a better solution.
 In fact, we have one already, and most of us implement it on a regular basis.

-Children are cajoled into behaviour that we deem fit with tales of pseudo deities like Father Christmas and the Easter Bunny, who they are assure will not come unless they behave in whatever way their parents decree to be acceptable.
-Father Christmas, we often remind them, knows if they’ve been bad or good (the judgemental bastard).
-Being good, whether they are being watched or not, brings rewards.
+Children are cajoled into behaviour that we deem fit with tales of pseudo deities like Father Christmas and the Easter Bunny, who they are assured will not come unless they behave in whatever way their parents deem to be acceptable.
+Father Christmas, we often remind them, knows if they’ve been bad or good (the judgemental bastard), and being good brings rewards.
 Being bad holds the penalty of a giftless Christmas.
 The Easter Bunny is traditionally less observant, but I have no doubt that he would fuck you up given half a chance.

-According multitudinous parents, the Bogeyman lurks in the dark to stop children prowling around the house after lights out, and the Sandman insures against the onset of insomnia.
+According to multitudinous parents, the Bogeyman lurks in the dark to stop children prowling around the house after lights out, and the Sandman insures against the onset of insomnia.
 The television will make our eyes go square, and the wind, should it decide to change, will make them stay like that.
 The stork wards off awkward questions by performing its avian midwifery, and the tooth fairy takes away the distress of oral deforestation with cold hard cash.
-We fill our kids full of this crap so as to ensure good behaviour, an age appropriate level of knowledge, and to mitigate distress.
+We fill our kids full of this crap so as to ensure good behaviour, an age-appropriate level of knowledge, and the mitigation distress.
 And there’s nothing wrong with that.
 It’s just a less sinister version of what the church used to do to the entire population, before it went out of fashion.